MRes Public Health (Web-based Learning) / Course details

-You are then able to select your remaining five units from a choice of more than 15 units, including some blended learning and face-to-face study options.
+You are then able to select your remaining five units from a pool of more than 20 optional units, including some blended learning and face-to-face study options.

 After completing all of the taught units, you will progress to your dissertation project.

 You will be able to choose from a number of dissertation models designed to cater for different work situations and interests.

 We advise you to informally contact the dissertation tutor early on in your course to discuss research ideas and plans.
 Following these discussions, you will then submit a proposal.
 If this is approved, you will be assigned a supervisor from the University.

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.

 |Health Promotion Theory & Methods||POPH60021||15||Optional|